-The modular expansion joint device shall be installed in strict accordance with the manufacturer's written instructions, the advice of their technical representative, and these specifications.
-The permanently installed expansion joint device shall match exactly the finished roadway profile and grade.
+The modular expansion joint device shall be installed in strict accordance with the manufacturer's written instructions, the advice of the manufacturer's technical representative, and these specifications.
+The permanently installed expansion joint device shall match exactly the finished roadway profile and grade, and specified recesses as shown on the plans.